Courtesy—One of Six ‘C’ Qualities of Effective Communication

 - Praise often motivates employees.

 - We do not make exchanges for purchases without receipts.
 Positive Tone

 - You may exchange any purchase with your receipt.

 The following is a list of negative words that undermine positive messages.

-Some nouns, especially job titles, refer to either men or women.
-Gender-free terms grant both sexes equal status and respect.
-Terminology that stereotypes or indicates bias against either men or women is called sexist language.
-Stereotypes may imply that racial and ethnic groups, women, men, or individuals with disabilities are superior or inferior to others.
+Stereotypes Opens in new window may imply that racial and ethnic groups, women, men, or individuals with disabilities are superior or inferior to others.
 Thus, words that stereotype people may offend readers and lessen opportunities to create goodwill.

 |bellman||customer service assistant|

 |foreman||supervisor or manager|

 When you refer to a category of people that may include both men and women, one option, shown in the next examples, is to make the noun plural and use a plural (gender-free) pronoun.